How to grow Rhubarb - the essential guide to growing Rhubarb

 After the first hard frost of winter you should remove any remaining stalks and add them to your compost heap.

 Harvest rhubarb either by cutting the stems at soil level or by pulling up the stems.
-You can harvest about 3 or 4 stems at a time per plant whilst leaving some stems remaining to generate the plants energy and growth reserves.
+You can harvest about 3 or 4 stems at a time per plant.
+Leave some stems remaining so the leaves can generate the plants energy and growth reserves.

-Do not harvest the plant in the first year as the nutrients produced by the leaves should be channeled back into the roots to ensure a strong root system for stem production in the following years growth.
+Do not harvest the plant in the first year as the nutrients produced by the leaves should be channeled back into the roots.
+This will ensure a strong root system for stem production in the following years growth.
 In the second year harvest a couple of stalks per plant and after that you can harvest as normal.

-DO NOT eat the rhubarb leaves as they contain high levels of oxalic acid which is toxic.
+DO NOT eat the Rhubarb leaves as they contain high levels of oxalic acid which is poisonous.

-To promote more vigourous growth the next growing season do not harvest all the leaf stalks.
+To promote more vigorous growth the next growing season do not harvest all the leaf stalks.